 Across today’s campuses, learning is taking place everywhere on an ever-expanding basis.
 Having partnered with colleges and universities throughout the country, we believe that academic environments should offer a range of adaptable spaces—from private to collaborative to lab and incubator areas—that can accommodate students’ diverse needs and learning styles.
 In addition, any intervention, whether a new building, renovation, or adaptive reuse project, must support the institution’s cultural identity, integrate living and learning, provide sought-after social and amenity spaces, and reinforce notions of connectivity and community.
 To explore these aspects, during the design process we turn to the people who know the school best: students, faculty, and staff.
 We revel in the exchange that arises from these rich discussions, and we are thrilled to help shape places of learning for future generations.
 From the classroom to the residence hall, our forward-thinking design configurations support flexibility, growth, and a variety of environments for all class standings.

-Lois Goodell has over 30 years of professional experience in the interior design and planning of a variety of workplace, higher education, retail, and mixed-use spaces.
-As CBT’s Director of Interior Design and leader of the firm’s workplace strategy group, Lois plays an active leadership role in design, management and development.
+Lois Goodell is a recognized leader and visionary in the interior design and planning of a variety of workplace, higher education, retail, and mixed-use spaces.
+As CBT’s Director of Interior Design at CBT, Lois plays an active leadership role in design, management, and development of the firm's interiors work.
 She has the ability to design and create environments that are perfectly attuned to the vision, mission, and values of her clients.
 Her award-winning work is interdisciplinary, and fosters a closer connection between education and workplace interiors for high tech, institutional, financial, legal, non-profit and large corporate clients, both national and international.

 Christopher Hill is a Principal at CBT with over 30 years of experience in architectural and urban design.
 His experience spans a variety of projects ranging from academic and institutional facilities to mixed-use office and residential complexes.
 He has guest lectured and spoken on the topic of academic residential hall design at the Harvard Graduate School of Design, ACUHO-I, ERRAPA, NACAS, SCUP, and the AIA National Conference.
 He has published articles in Planning, Urban Land, College Planning & Management, and Multi-Family News.
 He has contributed research to Campus Architecture: Building in the Groves of Academe by Richard P. Dober, The Residential Development Handbook by the Urban Land Institute, and to the 21st Century Project: The Residence Hall of the Future Sponsored by ACUHO-I. Christopher received a Bachelor of Architecture from the University of Minnesota with advanced studies in studio art and art history.